 - If you do not have any restrictions in the near-wall treatment, use wall functions. - Wall functions can be used in RANS, DES and LES. - You can also use them with moving walls. - If you are doing LES, it is highly recommended to use wall functions.
 Otherwise, your meshing requirements will be very similar to DNS. - In practice, maintaining a fixed value of y+ in the cells next to the walls throughout the domain is very challenging.
-In this cases, you should monitor the average value. - Maintaining a value of y+ > 30 when using wall functions during grid refinement studies can be difficult and problematic.
-Remember, wall functions are not accurate when y+ < 30. - Grid refinement studies are a common practice in CFD and a recommended best practice.
+In this cases, you should monitor the average value. - Maintaining a value of y+ > 30 when using wall functions during grid refinement studies can be difficult and problematic. - Be careful, some wall functions are not very accurate when $y^+ < 30$ . - Grid refinement studies are a common practice in CFD and a recommended best practice.
 Therefore, wall treatments that are insensitive to y+ values are preferred.